microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-forceuserpasswordresetresponseaction.md

 ---
 title: "forceUserPasswordResetResponseAction resource type"
-description: "Describes a response action that forces a password reset for a user."
+description: "Describes a response action that prompts the user to change their password the next time they sign in."
 author: "mmekler"
 ms.localizationpriority: medium
 ms.prod: "security"